RyangDiaz/carla-obstacle-avoidance/README.md

 ### carla_gym/envs

 This folder contains the code for handling the environments for the training and rollout of the RL and IL agents.
 The base environment code is in `envs/carla_multi_agent_env.py`, with more specific environments inhering from the `CarlaMultiAgentEnv` class.
 In particular, RL training is done in the "EndlessEnv" (`envs/suites/endless_env.py`) and IL training is done in the "SimpleRouteEnv" (`envs/suites/simple_route_env.py`).
 If you are looking to test specific routes in a map, you can specify them in the `envs/scenario_descriptions` folder (refer to the SimpleRouteEnv as an example).

+## References

+[1] A. Dosovitskiy, G. Ros, F. Codevilla, A. Lopez, and V. Koltun, “CARLA: An open urban driving simulator,” in Proceedings of the 1st Annual Conference on Robot Learning, ser.
+Proceedings of Machine Learning Research, S. Levine, V. Vanhoucke, and K. Goldberg, Eds., vol. 78.
+PMLR, 13-15 Nov 2017, pp. 1-16.

+[2] Z. Zhang, A. Liniger, D. Dai, F. Yu, and L. Van Gool, “End-to-end urban driving by imitating a reinforcement learning coach,” in Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV), 2021.